stnuessl/libvci/README.md

-libcvi - Library for Various C Interfaces
+libvci - Library for Various C Interfaces
 =========================================

 A library with various interfaces for common tasks.